ve2opn/Pi-Star-Odroid-C2-C4/README.md

 usermod -aG sudo pi-star
 usermod -aG sudo mmdvm

-# edit the sudoers, add the lines:
-pi-star ALL=(ALL) NOPASSWD: ALL www-data ALL=(ALL) NOPASSWD: ALL
+# check the sudoers last lines should be like  pi-star ALL=(ALL) NOPASSWD: ALL www-data ALL=(ALL) NOPASSWD: ALL
+visudo
+# vi quitting is by Ctrl+
 ```
 - Add nginx:
 ```
 apt install -y nginx
 # default - keep when asking
 # use q = quit from choices within test if you loop there
-# test
+#
+rm /etc/nginx/sites-enabled/default
+systemctl start nginx
 systemctl status nginx
-# fix sites.enabled if needed (remove the default)
-reboot
 ```
-- Pi-star update - also test the pi-star user login
+- Pi-star update, upgrade and add my script to run on startup
 ```
-#login as pi-star
-sudo su
 pistar-update
 #again:
 pistar-update
-#and again
-pistar-update
 pistar-upgrade
+crontab -e
+# add a line at the end:
+@reboot  /home/pi-star/z_my.sh

 reboot
 ```
-- Tweak add my script to run on startup
+- Access the Web interface, activate the hat, change to your settings / restore conf. if you have one.
 ```
-crontab -e
-@reboot  /home/pi-star/z_my.sh
+pistar-findmodem
 ```
-- Access the Web interface, change to your settings / restore conf.
-- Services check:
+- Services enable
 ```
 systemctl daemon-reload
-# systemctl enable xxxxx.service   (start, stop, status)
-# remove if exist: (by miniupnpc install!)
-rm /etc/systemd/system/multi-user.target.wants/pistar-upnp.service
-rm /etc/systemd/system/multi-user.target.wants/pistar-upnp.timer
-# enable manually for test
 systemctl enable dapnetgateway.service
 systemctl enable dgidgateway.service
 systemctl enable dmr2nxdn.service